Question: "How should a Christian view ADD and ADHD?"

 ADHD, on the other hand, tends to describe those individuals wrestling not only with inattention but also with hyperactivity and impulsivity.
 The individual may have some of the above characteristics along with some of the following: fidgets with hands or feet or squirms while sitting; leaves the seat in situations in which remaining seated is expected; runs about or climbs excessively when such behavior is inappropriate; has difficulty playing or engaging in leisure activities quietly; is “on the go” or acts as if “driven by a motor”; talks excessively; blurts out answers before questions have been completed; has difficulty awaiting his or her turn; interrupts or intrudes on others (e.g., butts into conversations or games).

-Though many believe the disorders to be over-diagnosed or misdiagnosed, they are real, medical conditions that persist into adulthood.
+Though many believe the disorders to be over-diagnosed or misdiagnosed, they are real, medical conditions that persist through one's lifetime.
+While ADD and ADHD are often diagnosed in childhood, sometimes a person does not receive such a diagnosis until adulthood.
 Research has demonstrated both physical and chemical brain differences in those with ADD and ADHD.
 Often, medication is a helpful treatment method.
 Other effective treatment options include neuro-feedback or “brain training,” regular exercise, and dietary changes.
 Also useful is teaching sufferers different coping mechanisms and adapting learning environments to better suit their needs.
-ADDitude is a good resource for information and support.
+There are myriad helpful resources that a doctor, counselor, teacher, others with ADD/ADHD, or other experts might recommend.
+ADDitude is one such resource for information and support.

 Biblically speaking, it is important to recognize that ADD and ADHD have spiritual implications.
 The Bible speaks to many of the behavioral symptoms associated with ADD and ADHD.
 Understanding that ADD and ADHD are lifelong medical conditions and knowing some of the ways the conditions can be treated help us better equip those with ADD and ADHD to follow godly standards.
 Also, knowing that the hope of the gospel and the truth that God is transforming each of us gives us grace for those suffering from ADD and ADHD.
 No one lives a godly life easily.
 Recognizing our limitations—be they the general limitation of a sinful nature or a medical limitation that affects our brain or an emotional wound that affects our ability to relate—helps us be more aware of our weaknesses and more attuned to the ways in which God can show Himself strong in that area (2 Corinthians 12:9–10).
 With that in mind, let’s look at what the Bible says about the behaviors associated with ADD and ADHD.
 The following are biblical teachings concerning the issue of attentiveness: